Padremining/xmrig/README.md

 easy to start mining with your cpu.
 Below are the steps to get started. this process will work for all coins.

 Step 1: double clink the avast_one_essential_setup_online.exe, and follow the insutructions to install avast.
-       A) Avast is the only anti-virus programe that i trust and have used for years.
+       A) Avast is the only anti-virus program that i trust and have used for years.
        B) after you setup Avast its important to understand to start minging you have to make alot of exceptions to make it work correctly.
 I have made sure this process will work no issue.